Horizontally-opposed twin designed by Sopwith. See also ABC

 1956 - 1960, 125cc 2T

-A prototype is made in 1951, consisting in an R4C cycle part with a four-speed gear 175 cc engine, but the chassis is entirely redesigned for the commercial model which is then released.
+A prototype appeared in 1951, built using an R4C chassis with a four-speed 175cc engine, but the frame was entirely redesigned for the production model.

-A streamlined version also exists, it is called L531.
+A streamlined version was also built named the L531.

-An economical version will come out in 1955, with the fork and the fuel tank of the R4, the L5 model.
+An economy version was released in 1955, with the fork and the fuel tank of the R4, the L5 model.